karlsen-network/rusty-karlsen/wasm/README.md

 - Use `RpcClient` class that handles the connectivity automatically and provides RPC interfaces in a form of async function calls.

 **NODEJS:** To use WASM RPC client in the Node.js environment, you need to introduce a W3C WebSocket object before loading the WASM32 library.
-The compatible WebSocket library is [WebSocket](https://www.npmjs.com/package/websocket) and is included in the `kaspa` NPM package. `kaspa` package is a wrapper around `karlsen-wasm` that imports and installs this WebSocket shim in the `globalThis` object and then re-exports `karlsen-wasm` exports.
+The compatible WebSocket library is [WebSocket](https://www.npmjs.com/package/websocket) and is included in the `karlsen` NPM package. `karlsen` package is a wrapper around `karlsen-wasm` that imports and installs this WebSocket shim in the `globalThis` object and then re-exports `karlsen-wasm` exports.

 ## Loading in a Web App